Without immigrants, the US economy would be a 'disaster,' experts say - ABC 36 News

 “Immigrants have an outsized role in U.S. economic output because they are disproportionately likely to be working and are concentrated among prime working ages,” the EPI report says.
 “Moreover, many immigrants are business owners.
 In fact, the share of immigrant workers who own small businesses is slightly higher than the comparable share among U.S.-born workers.”

-David Kallick, director of the Immigration Research Initiative at the Fiscal Policy Institute, said Americans should not be fearful that immigrants are “stealing” jobs from them.
+David Kallick, the director of the Immigration Research Initiative at the Fiscal Policy Institute, said Americans should not be fearful that immigrants are stealing jobs from them.

-“It may seem surprising, but study after study has shown that immigration actually improves wages to U.S.-born workers and provides more job opportunities for U.S.-born workers,” Kallick told ABC News.
-“The fact is that immigrants often push U.S.-born workers up in the labor market, rather than out of it.”
+“It may seem surprising, but study after study has shown that immigration actually improves wages to U.S.-born workers and provides more job opportunities for U.S.-born workers,” he told ABC News.
+“The fact is that immigrants often push U.S.-born workers up in the labor market rather than out of it.”

 Kallick added that studies he has done found that “where there’s economic growth, there’s immigration, and where there’s not much economic growth, there’s not much immigration.”

-“Researchers have also found that the vast majority of undocumented immigrants also pay income tax using something called an I-10 income tax return form,” she said.
+“Researchers have also found that the vast majority of unauthorized immigrants also pay income tax using something called an I-10 income tax return form,” she said.

 Wiehe added that it is “critical to remember that we are talking about real people here — mothers, fathers and families who are contributing to our society through their work and the taxes they’re paying.”